techie-joe/core/_includes/demo-new.md

 ## Definition list

-A definition list is a way of presenting terms and their corresponding definitions or descriptions in a structured format.
+A definition list is a way of presenting **terms** and their corresponding **definitions** or descriptions in a structured format.
 It’s often used when you want to explain concepts, glossaries, or pairs of data.

-Use HTML syntax to render definition list.
+Use HTML syntax to render the definition list.

 <dl>
 <dt>Term</dt>